-CIS Course ID: S23467 Class Hours 2 Lab Hours 3 Credit Hours 3 Minimum State Prerequisites: None tasks that technicians perform on the job.
+CIS Course ID: S23467 Class Hours 2 Lab Hours 3 Credit Hours 3 Minimum State Prerequisites: None Local Prerequisites: None

+This course introduces the basic principles of automated systems and describes the tasks that technicians perform on the job.
 Topics include the history, development, and current applications of robots and automated systems including their configuration, operation, components, and controls.
-Upon completion, students should be able to understand the basic concepts of automation and robotic systems.
-College Transfer: N/A
+Upon completion, students should be able to understand the basic concepts of automation and robotic systems